renpy/renpy/sphinx/source/atl.rst

     coordinates.
 This is measured in degrees, with 0 being to the top of the screen, and 90 being to the right.

+    Ren'Py clamps this angle to between 0 and 360 degrees, including 0 but not 360.
+If a value is set outside this range, it will be set to the equivalent angle in this range before being used.
+(Setting this to -10 is the equivalent of setting it to 350.)

 .. transform-property:: radius

     :type: position